-Maynooth University requires students to be vetted by the National Vetting Bureau before they fully complete their registration as a student of the University for the programmes of study listed below (this list is subject to review):
+Maynooth University requires students to be vetted by the National Vetting Bureau before they fully complete their registration as a student of the University for the programmes of study listed below (this list is subject to annual review):

 MH116 Bachelor of Social Science (Community and Youth Work) (full-time)

 MH802 Bachelor of Social Science (Community and Youth Work) (part-time)

 MH212 Bachelor of Science (Mathematics and Computer Science with Education)

 MH001 Bachelor of Education (Primary Teaching)

 MH002 Bachelor of Education (Primary Teaching- Gaeltacht)

 MH003 Bachelor of Arts (Early Childhood - Teaching and Learning) full-time

 MH004 Bachelor of Arts (Early Childhood - Teaching and Learning) flexible

 MH801 Bachelor of Arts (Early Childhood - Teaching and Learning) part-time